JANUS: Resilient and Adaptive Data Transmission for Enabling Timely and Efficient Cross-Facility Scientific Workflows: Adaptive Data Transfer Protocols

-The sender is designed with multithreading capabilities to manage parity generation and data transmission simultaneously.
-In particular, the parity generation thread begins by analyzing the user-specified error bound to determine the appropriate number of levels for transmission.
-It then partitions the data into fragments and calculates the required number of parity fragments ($m$) needed for each FTG.
-This calculation involves solving the optimization problem defined in~\autoref{ETotal_opt}, which depends on parameters such as the actual packet transmission rate ($r$) and the packet loss rate ($\lambda$) in lost packets per second.
-Notably, the actual packet transmission rate is determined as the minimum of the parity fragment generation rate ($r_{ec}$) and the network link transmission rate ($r_{link}$) for UDP packet of size $s$.
-The parity generation thread continuously generates $m$ parity fragments for every $k$ data fragments to form an FTG while monitoring for updates to $\lambda$ from the receiver.
-If the packet loss rate changes, the thread dynamically recalculates $m$, ensuring the system adapts to current network conditions.
-Simultaneously, the transmission thread handles the actual sending of fragments in FTGs.
-Upon completing the transmission of all data fragments, it notifies the receiver and waits for feedback on any lost FTGs.
-The thread then retransmits the lost FTGs iteratively until list of lost FTGs returned by the receiver is empty.
+The sender is multithreaded to handle parity generation and data transmission concurrently.
+The parity generation thread first analyzes the user-specified error bound to determine the levels to transmit, partitions the data into fragments, and calculates the required number of parity fragments ($m$) for each FTG by solving the optimization problem in~\autoref{ETotal_opt}, which depends on the actual packet transmission rate ($r$) and packet loss rate ($\lambda$).
+The transmission rate $r$ is the minimum of the parity generation rate ($r_{ec}$) and the network link rate ($r_{link}$) for UDP packets of size $s$.
+The thread continuously generates $m$ parity fragments for every $k$ data fragments while monitoring updates to $\lambda$ from the receiver, dynamically recalculating $m$ as network conditions change.
+Simultaneously, the transmission thread sends fragments in FTGs, notifies the receiver upon completion, and retransmits lost FTGs iteratively until none remain.

 The receiver operates continuously to handle incoming fragments from the sender.
 For each FTG, it verifies if any fragment loss has occurred and counts the number of lost fragments within a user-specified time window, $T_W$.
 If data fragment loss is detected and the number of lost fragments in the FTG does not exceed $m$, the receiver recovers the missing data fragments using the remaining data and parity fragments.
 If recovery is not possible, the FTG is marked as unrecoverable and added to a list of lost FTGs.
 Once $T_W$ has elapsed, the receiver calculates the updated packet loss rate, $\lambda$ based on the total fragment losses within the time window and notifies the sender with the new $\lambda$.
 Additionally, when notified by the sender that the transmission has concluded, the receiver provides the sender with the list of lost FTGs for retransmission.